-We are proud to be the exclusive Canadian distributor for Weyersberg, Kirschbaum & Cie (WKC) of Solingen, Germany since 2008.
+We are proud to be the exclusive Canadian distributor for WKC (formerly Weyersberg, Kirschbaum & Cie) of Solingen, Germany since 2008.

 Since 1883, Weyersberg, Kirschbaum & Co (WKC) has been manufacturing military swords and knives in Solingen, Germany, a city famous since the middle ages for its metal-work and sword craftsmanship.
 Since this time, WKC has continued in the tradition of handcrafted swords, using the skilled artisans’ unique knowledge as passed on from generation to generation – a guarantee of unmatched quality.
 Consequently, each sword and scabbard is produced according to rigorous quality standards.